Skip to content

 Learning Activities

-This short children's book is an age-appropriate way to introduce elementary students to the basic concepts surrounding the Holocaust and the dangers of choosing to to be a bystander.
+This activity incorporates the use of Terrible Things: An Allegory of the Holocaust, a short children's book that introduces students in the elementary grades to the basic concepts surrounding the Holocaust, the dangers of choosing to be a bystander, and the importance of empathy.
 It can also be a great introduction for Middle and High School classrooms.

 Middle School Activity: